abstools/abs-vs-code/abs/README.md

 ## Features

-Currently this extension provides only syntax highlighting.
+This extension provides syntax highlighting and support for compiling an ABS file from inside the editor.

 ## Release Notes

+### 0.0.5

+- Add initial support for compiling an ABS file.

 ### 0.0.4

-Add support for snippets.
+- Add support for snippets.

 ### 0.0.3